 - Using a ¼” Seam allowance, stitch around the lower part of the purse, through all the layers, from marked dot to marked dot.

 - Carefully clip the curves and turn the purse Right side out.
 Use your finger or a long tool with a blunt end, such as a chopstick, knitting Needle or point turner, to smooth the curved Seam.

 - Find the two purse Lining pieces.

 - Place the pieces right sides together, matching the raw edges all around.
 Pin in place.

-- Align the upper raw edges of the purse and lining, and pin in place from marked dot to marked dot on both the front layers and the back layers.
+- Align the upper raw edges of the purse and Lining, and pin in place from marked dot to marked dot along the top on both the front layers and the back layers.
 In other words, from the points on either side where the purse body seams stop.
 Remember, you are pinning the front layers and back layers separately; you are not pinning through all four layers… you wouldn’t be able to open the purse if you did that!

 Project Design: Alicia Thommas